lauraclay/infrared-bird-box/README.md

 `screen bash`

 This will now give you a blank session showing the command prompt.
-Enter the command below; this is the terminal equivalent of Task Manager in Windows:
+Enter the command below; this is the terminal equivalent of Task Manager in Microsoft Windows:

 `top`